Skip to main content

 What Happened

-On March 23, 2026, the Alabama Department of Mental Health and the Behavior Analyst Advisory Council issued an emergency suspension of Beacon of Hope, a network of ABA clinics serving the Dothan, Enterprise, and surrounding areas of Alabama.
+On March 23, 2026, the Alabama Department of Mental Health and the Behavior Analyst Advisory Council suspended Beacon of Hope, a network of ABA clinics serving Dothan, Enterprise, and the surrounding areas, on an emergency basis.

 The board cited an immediate risk to public safety.
 The owner, a board-certified behavior analyst, opened approximately 13 clinics across the region to provide applied behavior analysis therapy for children on the autism spectrum.
 As of this writing, several of those locations are listed as permanently closed on the organization's website.
 A hearing was held, though details of that meeting have not been made public.
 The investigation is still active.